About the Ceramics Concentration in Studio Art

 The M.F.A. program integrates creative research, contemporary theory, and practice culminating in a project in lieu-of-thesis exhibition.
 Please visit the Studio Art M.F.A. web page for more information.

-Ceramics as a Minor Field of Study
+Ceramics as a Minor

 The Ceramics minor, listed in the UNT 2020-21 Catalog, is designed to encourage students from all areas of the university to explore working in this art form.